 One newspaper reporter wrote about the devastation and provided a clear picture of what those who survived saw after the fire was out:

 “Thirty minutes after the electric wire of the cinematograph had set fire to the hangings which hid the walls, the ground was an open space, between the neighbouring houses, black and level, without sign of its having ever contained any building whatever.
 There was no masonry left standing, and there were none of the iron girders twisted by the heat nor the half-burned oaken rafters which usually characterize the debris of a great fire.
 Almost everything had been reduced to ashes, and even charred wood was rare.
 The only elevation which caught the eye along the sinister black space was a little heap of charred corpses near the entrance of the building.
 Here were shreds of women’s dresses, here and there 20 fr. pieces, blackened shoes, and odds and ends of articles from the bazaar which had resisted the fire, but of the numberless bodies that still remained in the ashes, now sodden by the water poured in upon them by the firemen, not one was recognizable.”

-News of the disaster could not have spread quicker throughout the capital.
+News of the tragic 1897 charity bazaar fire could not have spread quicker throughout the capital.
 As soon as Parisians heard they dashed to the site of the fire.
 In fact, “by six o’clock hundreds of carriages and equipages of every description came streaming along the Champs Elysées conveying people with anxious, tear-stained faces coming to inquire for relatives and friends.”